GustavoAPS/Javascript/references/variables_data_types.md

 ## Variables

+A value is the smallest piece of data in javascript, like names or numbers, values are stored in variables to be used when needed.

+In Javascript every value is an object or a primitive.

 ### Naming conventions:

+- Use cammel case.
 - cannot contain spaces.
 - cannot start with a number.
 - Cannot Contain special characters.
 - Must be different from reserved words like: var, function, new, return etc.
+- Constants myst be all uppercase like "let PI = 3.1415"

 Variables can be declared using:
 - var